axibase/atsd/administration/migration/container.md

 SELECT COUNT(*) FROM mymetric
 ```

-The number of records should match the results after the migration.
+The number of records must match the results after the migration.

 ## Install Java 8